 Type 1 Diabetes results from the failure of the pancreas to produce enough insulin.
 This type of diabetes is due to loss of the insulin-producing beta cells of the islets of Langerhans in the pancreas, leading to insulin deficiency.
 It can be further classified as immune-mediated or idiopathic.
 Most affected people are quite healthy when the first symptoms occur.

 Type 1 Diabetes can affect both children and adults equally.
-It was traditionally called as “juvenile diabetes” because the majority of Type 1 Diabetes were found only in children.
+It was traditionally called as “Juvenile Diabetes” because the majority of Type 1 Diabetes were found only in children.
 Signs of juvenile diabetes must be tracked and immediately acted upon for cure.
 These are some of the most prevalent diabetes symptoms in children.

 One should know about symptoms of diabetes in children to take preventive measures before it strikes.
 Type 1 Diabetes can be accompanied by irregular and unpredictable high blood sugar levels, frequently with ketosis and sometimes low sugar levels.
 It is basically incurable but insulin injections will help in survival.